 Osteoporosis develops gradually, usually without symptoms.
 A broken bone that occurs with minor trauma, such as a slight blow to the wrist, for example, is typically the first symptom.
 Approximately one in two women and one in four men over age 50 will have an osteoporosis-related fracture in their remaining lifetime.

-Both hip and vertebrae fractures are associated with an increased risk of death.
-Vertebrae compression fractures occur when weakened vertebrae suffer the impact of a strain, bump or fall.
+Both hip and spine fractures are associated with an increased risk of death.
+Spine fractures, also known as vertebrae compression fractures, occur when weakened vertebrae suffer the impact of a strain, bump or fall.
 They can lead to loss of height, severe and sometimes chronic pain, crowding of internal organs and stooped posture (called kyphosis or "dowager's hump").
 They can also result in prolonged disability and increased mortality.

 Hip fractures are another common consequence of osteoporosis, accounting for one-quarter of osteoporosis-related breaks.
 A hip fracture can lead to a downward spiral of declining health, decreased mobility and increased frailty.
 They almost always require hospitalization and major surgery and may require long-term nursing home care.